wizzup/minimal/README.rst

 wizzup's minimal
 ================

-minimal example of various things for faster starting
+Minimal example of various thing for faster starting up.

-Note: 'minimal' here doesn't mean bare minimum but mean minimum things you usally working on
+Note: 'minimal' here doesn't mean bare minimum but mean minimum things you usually working on, and there might be some bug

 programming
 -----------